gdbroman/broman.blog/posts/catconsc.md

 ### 1.1 Fundamental Okayness

 In failing to look past evolutionary fear, not much has changed since first leaving the savannah.
 Physical needs remains the go-to space for seeking wholeness.
 And it is no doubt that contemporary western ontology, with its dead mechanistic outlook, has contributed to our materialistic worldview in this everyday (and not only metaphysical) sense.
-But what those letting go of scarcity discover is—if only for a moment—when the fight with fear subsides, a fundamental okayness remains: An inherent joy of being—which doesn't make you complacent, but which makes you okay.
-More likely to do successful good (such as when seeking to help corners of the world that are actually living in scarcity).
+But what those letting go of scarcity discover—if only for a moment—is when the fight with fear subsides, a fundamental okayness remains: An inherent joy of being—which doesn't make you complacent, but which makes you okay.
+More likely to achieve good (such as when seeking to help corners of the world that are actually living in scarcity).
 So it is from this recognition the future has to be built.

 ### 1.2 Can We Engineer Enlightenment?

 Of course, no effort in engineering enlightenment will ever be complete—will never be _it._ Like the dog fixating on your fingertip, instead of tracing the imaginary line extending beyond it—_this_ can never be explained, never fairly represented, only experienced.
 But as Picasso said, although art lies, it points to truth.
 So external efforts may be insufficient, but they are necessary.
-In other words, there’s stuff to do.
+In other words, there is stuff to do.

 ### 1.3 What Is Happening

+> Our civilization is unwell.
+We eat food that kills us, we’ve lost sight of beauty, and we neglect our spiritual lives.
+The world is deranged and decayed, and this frightens people.
+We don’t look up from our screens; we seek to live within them.
+>
+> <cite>—0x7a02, Introducing Praxis</cite>

+For most current cultural shifts, malignancy is far too early to tell.
+But even in gloomier cases, such as physicalist atheism, the game is far from over.
+Some mere intuitions:

 #### 1.3.1 The Secularization of Meditation

 The clinical rebranding of meditation has been two steps forward and one step back.
-Its nuts and bolts abstracted, and its deeper purpose—of awakening the practitioner—left behind.
+Its nuts and bolts have been abstracted, and its deeper purpose—of awakening the practitioner—left behind.
 Meditation apps have played an important role in this spread via secularization.
-We just have to make sure the discussion doesn’t end with listicles on how a daily practice makes you a more effective worker bee.
+Let's just make sure the discussion doesn’t end with listicles on how a daily practice will make you a more effective worker bee.

 #### 1.3.2 The Church of Technology

-Secondly, religion has bought new clothes.
-Technology now has its eyes on the throne of God.
-When nature is merciless, we consult rationalism—when death discomforts, we turn to transhumanism.
-I don’t think there‘s reason to reject this sort of religion on principle—as long as we’re honest about that’s what it is.
+Second, technology has its eyes on the throne of God.
+When nature is merciless, we consult rationalism: when death discomforts, we turn to transhumanism.
+I don’t think there‘s reason to reject this sort of religion on principle—as long as we recognize it as such.
 If not, we’ll end up longing for all sacred we’ve dismantled.
-And without disregarding theological innovation, it is, generally speaking, safer to rely on such technologies that have stood the test of time.
+And without disregarding theological innovation—because any misstep is associated with risks of special significance—change should be done with the utmost caution.
+This requires a level of wisdom that is unfortunately unprecedented within the boyish field of technology.

 #### 1.3.3 A Psychedelic Renaissance